 Remember, while tracking all these metrics is vital, never lose focus on your main advertising goals.
 Evaluating Facebook’s clicks and conversions will always remain a top priority.

-Expert strategies for creating well-performing ads
+Expert strategies for ads that convert

 Now that you know how to create your Facebook ad campaigns, here are some expert strategies to create compelling ads.